Raicuparta/nomai-vr/Unity/Wiki/MakePoses.md

 ## Tool/Item extraction

-You can exctrat prefabs from the game with commonly used extraction tools from the game.
+You can extract prefabs from the game with commonly used extraction tools from the game.
 In order to have an easier time, be sure that the prefab you extract has the same hierarchy which it will have when parented to the hand in the mod.

 Generally, though, models for items are expected to be centered with their origin in the origin of the prefab and no additional rotations, since most of the movements will be done in the playground hierarchy (documented later).